truenas/documentation/content/SCALETutorials/Virtualization/_index.md

    After the Debian installation finishes, close the display window.

-7. Remove the device or edit device order.
+7. Remove the device or edit the device order.
    In the expanded section for the VM, click **Power Off** to stop the new VM.

    a.
 Click **Devices**.

    b.
-Remove the CD-ROM device containing the install media or edit device order to boot from the Disk device.
+Remove the CD-ROM device containing the install media or edit the device order to boot from the Disk device.

       * To remove the CD-ROM from the devices, click the <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i>&nbsp; and select **Delete**.
       Click **Delete Device**.